 - Install gitStream for free in GitHub

 - Configure your repository using the instructions for GitHub.
 This will guide you through setting up your first automations.

 That's it!
-Now sit back and watch gitStream automation rules on your next PR (You don’t have to merge it)
+Now sit back and watch gitStream run automation rules on your next PR.

-When installing for GitHub, gitStream can be installed for one repo, specific repos, or all repos in your organization.
-We recommend installing for all, as it will also cover new repos you add in the future.
-You can change this setting at any time later.
+gitStream can be installed for one repo, specific repos, or all repos in your organization.
+We recommend installing for all because it will ensure all new repos are able to use gitStream.
+You can change this setting at any time in the future.